“Where people can dream their futures without fear”

 Anthropologist Fernando Coronil passed away in August 2011 after battling cancer.
 For a moving and personal account, see A Tribute to Fernando Coronil by Genese Sodikoff.

-I had recently discussed Coronil’s critique of Scott in the Anthropology and government planning blog-post.
-An original thinker for Latin Americanists and many others.
+I had recently discussed Coronil’s critique of Scott in my Anthropology and government planning blog-post.
+Coronil was an original thinker for Latin Americanists and many others.

 Also out from Laurent Dubois, posting at Duke University Press, A Tribute to Fernando Coronil.
 Dubois has a great discussion of Coronil’s introductory essay for Cuban Counterpoint: Tobacco and Sugar by Fernando Ortiz, which was also the first essay I read by Coronil.
 From Gary Wilder at the CUNY Graduate Center, In Memoriam: Fernando Coronil.